tjcork/n8n-data-manager/readme.md

 Command-line arguments always override settings from the configuration file.

 When restoring workflows, `n8n-manager` first honors any explicit project hints in the backup directory structure (such as `projects/<slug>/`).
-If no hint is present, it falls back to the project specified by `--project` or the `PROJECT` value in your config file.
+If no hint is present, it falls back to the project specified by `--project` or the `N8N_PROJECT` value in your config file.
 If neither is provided, the Personal project is used.

 ## 💡 Usage